 Project Title/Task: 1.8 Annual Report Year 2

 Period covered: October 1, 2023 - September 30, 2024

 Date: April 15, 2025

 Grant No: SEANWS-2023-CICoCD-00005

-This report and some projects within have been funded wholly or in part by the United States Environmental Protection Agency under Assistance Agreement CE01J97401 to Puget Sound Partnership.
+This project has been funded wholly or in part by the United States Environmental Protection Agency under Assistance Agreement CE01J97401 to Puget Sound Partnership.
 The contents of this document do not necessarily reflect the views and policies of the Environmental Protection Agency, nor does mention of trade names or commercial products constitute endorsement or recommendation for use.